ssakiz/gke_sample/README.md

-# try-gke
+# GKE step by step

-Launch a Kubernetes cluster on Google Kubernetes Engine, run a containerized web application, and then roll out a new version of the application across the cluster.
+- Launch a Kubernetes cluster on Google Kubernetes Engine
+- Run a containerized web application
+- Roll out a new version of the application across the cluster

 ## Setup